froggercat-work/simple-flask-deploy/README.md

 Depending on what you came here for, you may not need _all_ the files in this repo.
 Check out the section(s) you need.
 If you were in one of my classes, you likely also have a demo video I recorded for you, showing how to use this repo to deploy to Heroku, PythonAnywhere, Glitch, or AWS + Dokku.

+This demo app uses a D3 + Flask + SQLite/PostgreSQL stack.

 ## Heroku Deployment

 These deploy files do not include adding Postgres to your Heroku App, btw - you have to do that by hand.